4 Essential Types of Mindful Movement

 Anything from running, swimming, lifting weights or Zumba can be done mindfully, and paying attention to what your body is doing can greatly enhance your session.

 Next time you reach for your headphones and iPhone to get you through your morning 5K, try going without for just one session.
+Turn your workout into a mindfulness practice.

 Pay attention to the sounds, the sights and the feel of your body, moving in sync with your breath.
 You’ll harmonise your body and mind, notice far more than you would otherwise, and you may even enjoy your session more than usual!